 Cue Plot Twist, Marc E. Bassy.

 Well, cat’s officially out of the bag.
-My ex and I started seeing each other again.
+I went back to my ex boyfriend, and we decided to start again.

-Many people have been surprised at this truth.
+Many people have been surprised.
 And many people wasted no time in airing their opinion on the matter.

-As far as my inner circle goes, it’s no secret that the relationship history I had with him was peppered with hurt and heartbreak.
+As far as my inner circle goes, it’s no secret that the relationship history I had with him was paved with pain and heartbreak.